 Alcohol: There is NO amount of alcohol that is known to be safe during pregnancy, and therefore alcohol should be avoided during pregnancy.
 Prenatal exposure to alcohol can interfere with the healthy development of the baby.
 Depending on the amount, timing, and pattern of use, alcohol consumption during pregnancy can lead to Fetal Alcohol Syndrome or other developmental disorders.
 If you consumed alcohol before you knew you were pregnant, stop drinking now.
 You should continue to avoid alcohol during breastfeeding.
 Exposure of alcohol to an infant poses harmful risks, and alcohol does reach the baby during breastfeeding.

-Unwashed Vegetables: Yes, vegetables are safe to eat, so you still need to eat them.
+Unwashed Vegetables: Vegetables are safe, and a necessary part of a balanced diet.
 However, it is essential to make sure they are washed to avoid potential exposure to toxoplasmosis.
 Toxoplasmosis may contaminate the soil where the vegetables were grown.

 Last Updated: 01/2013